 As I said, our stay in Biarritz coincided with the Fêtes.
 Not fully understanding just how HUGE this event was, we Googled excitedly to discover that one of the days we had planned to head up the coast to Bayonne, there was to be “Le Championnat du Monde d’Omlette aux Piments.”
 Huh?
 A competition for the best omelette in the world with peppers (the famous piments doux from the Basque country).
 So what’s the big deal with these peppers then?

-According to this article on Suite 101 the pepper has been grown in the village of Espelette (in the foothills of the Pyrenées Atlantiques) since the 1500s.
+According to an article on Suite 101 (no longer available) the pepper has been grown in the village of Espelette (in the foothills of the Pyrenées Atlantiques) since the 1500s.
 By the late 1700s the pepper was heavily influencing the cuisine of the area.
 It has even been granted an AOC (Appellation d’Origine Contrôlée) by the French govermnent which means that to carry the name of Piment d’Espelette it must be grown within one of the 10 listed villages in the valley and left to sun dry for a least 15 days.
 (According to locals, though, 12 weeks is best.)
 The peppers are harvested from mid-August onwards and are hand picked and sorted and then threaded onto long strings and left to dry naturally in the sun.
 The pepper is used at any stage of the drying process in different ways – fresh in cooking, as a paste or dried as a powder.

 All this and a world championship of omelettes too?
 What could be better??
 Right then… What to wear when partaking in the Fêtes de Bayonne?
 Why red and white, of course.
 We thought this was some kind of joke, especially when we heard this announcement on the radio: “Come dress yourselves for the Fêtes at Casino Géant”… And there we were a couple of hours later, purchasing our “oufits” at the hypermarché: